How to Define a Custom Number Format in Excel

 In Excel, you can define custom number formats to display numbers in a specific way.
 This can be useful for formatting currency, percentages, dates, and times.

-In this tutorial, you will learn how to define a custom number format in Excel.
+You will learn how to define a custom number format in Excel.
 You will also learn about the most commonly used codes for custom number formats.

 Number format creation